How to prepare your dog for back-to-school time

 Early mornings

-It might be hard at first, especially if you enjoy a lie-in during the holidays but try and set the alarm and begin your mornings as you would on a normal school day.
-We all enjoy those slower days, but your pet will need time to adjust to the rush of a school day.
+It might be hard at first, especially if you enjoy a lie-in during the holidays, but try to set the alarm as you would on a normal school day.

 Time left alone

-Remember: If you notice signs of anxiety in your dog, Joii Pet Care offer behavioural consultations to help your pet feel at ease when they’re alone.
+Remember: If you notice signs of anxiety in your dog, like howling or destructive behaviour, Joii Pet Care offer behavioural consultations to help your dog feel calmer when they’re alone.

 Exercise schedule

-If you’re not able to fit in a walk or activity session, consider hiring a dog walker or pet sitter to help.
+If you’re not able to fit in a walk or activity session at the start of the day, consider hiring a dog walker or pet sitter to help.

-Top tip: Check with family, friends or neighbours to see if they’re able to pop in to check on your pet while you’re out.
+Top tip: It’s helpful to find out whether family, friends, or neighbours are able to pop in to check on your dog while you’re out!

 Entertain them while you’re gone

 Make sure you stock up on toys and other fun things for your pet to play with while you’re gone.
-Fillable toys can hide desirable treats inside, mentally stimulating your dog and rewarding them once they’re done.
+Fillable toys can hide desirable treats inside, mentally stimulating your dog and rewarding them once they’re done playing.

-Top tip: To save time in the morning, prep these the night before and put them in the freezer until you’re ready to use them.
+Top tip: To save time in the morning, prep toys the night before by putting them in the freezer until you’re ready to use them!

 Consider getting a pet camera

-Pet cameras are a great way to keep an eye on your pet when you’re away from the house giving you the option to simply check in on your dog as often as you like, assuring yourself that they are happy and healthy without you.
+Pet cameras are a great way to keep an eye on your pet when you’re away from the house.

 Play soothing sounds for your pet